AniketDev7/seeded-gatsby-1/README.md

 ## Update Contentstack secrets

-Copy the `.env.sample` file to `.env.development` and `.env.production` and update with your Contentstack details, including your API key and delivery token.
+Copy the `.env.sample` file to `.env.development` and `.env.production` and update with your Contentstack detail, including your API key and delivery token.

 It should end up looking something like: